danjebs/ioc-website/_posts/2017-01-30-the-ultimate-resource-for-getting-traffic-to-your-website-pt-1.md

 One important thing to remember is duplicate content is bad for everyone, so make sure you're pitching and writing content that is genuinely unique.
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

 ### Business Development
 {: .present-before-paste}

 Business Development is striking up strategic partnerships with other businesses.
 It could be promoting each others' products, sharing ad space, or packaged deals.
-The partnership is one that is mutually beneficial, without major costs on both parties. &nbsp;&nbsp;
+The partnership is one that is mutually beneficial, without major costs on both parties.
 {: .present-before-paste}

 The best partnerships are with companies that do not compete with you, but you users also use, and provide additional value to your customers.
 This just comes down to a bit research and observation.
 A cool way to get started is going on Facebook and searching 'Pages liked by people who like my page'.
 While this usually leads to massive, established pages and companies, it might give you some ideas about how some people interact with your niche.
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

 ### Sales